 - 27% of 30 roasted coffees tested were found to have traceable levels of Ochratoxin A. Chili beans, however, came out with much greater amounts.

 The upshot is that many coffees available today do contain mycotoxins and preparation does not reduce their numbers.

 Before you go and throw out all your coffee, you need to keep in mind that these are well within the bounds considered safe.
 While we may not be pleased with the idea that there are toxins in our drinks, we need to remember that this is the natural state of things.
 There is no way to completely avoid them.
-If you are looking for another way to get a shot of antioxidants, consider turmeric.
-This Research Verified Turmeric review may help you decide if this a product worth considering.
+If you are looking for another way to get a shot of antioxidants, consider green coffee.
+Read more about this supplement to see if this product is for you.

 One study has proven that just about any sort of food may be at risk of contamination and that everyone will, at one time or another, have Ochratoxin A in their system.
 Even mother's breast milk does not escape.
 These toxins can also occur in other forms of food and drink.
 Dried fruit, grains, even dark chocolate might all have traceable amounts in them.
 The fact is that, considering that we are constantly exposed to these toxins, it is pointless to worry about it.
 We are after all talking about miniscule amounts here.
 No one has yet come up with concrete evidence that small amounts of these toxins are dangerous.